 Flights to Japan Currently Operating

 Here are cities with direct flights to Japan and the airlines that operate them.
 Most flights to go Tokyo (Narita or Haneda), but a few flights from Asia also go to Kansai (Osaka, Kyoto).
-Air Asia has also started a flight from Bangkok to Fukuoka (Kyushu).
 Most flights here are not daily, but a few times a week.

 At present, this information is only relevant to Japanese citizens and permanent residents due to travel restrictions.
 We expect this situation to change soon and we will update every Monday.